hansrajrami/hansrajrami/README.md

 Blockchain | DevOps | Cloud | Backend Development
 -------------------------------------------------

-have in-depth architectural knowledge and a unique blend of skill sets including Blockchain, Cloud, Backend, and DevOps.
+I have in-depth architectural knowledge and a unique blend of skill sets including Blockchain, Cloud, Backend, and DevOps.
 I have hands-on experience in developing, deploying, and managing decentralized & distributed applications, developing smart contracts and REST APIs, designing and customizing blockchain protocols, architecting cloud infrastructure, and DevOps.
 I have also demonstrated leadership by guiding clients and blockchain teams from ideation to production.
 I have worked in various in various domains such as supply chain, healthcare, NFTs, DAOs, and DeFi.
 I am continuously exploring emerging technologies and their use cases in real life.

 *   🌍  I'm based in India
 *   🚀  I'm currently working on [SutR Blockchain as a Service](http://https://console.cloud.google.com/marketplace/product/chaincodeconsulting-llp-public/sutr)<a href="https://www.github.com/hansrajrami" target="_blank" rel="noreferrer"><img